-[†]The author is with Graduate School of Information Science and Technology, Osaka University, Japan a) E-mail: zhang@ist.osaka-u.ac.jp b) E-mail: hasegawa@ist.osaka-u.ac.jp c) E-mail: murata@ist.osaka-u.ac.jp on this issue [10]-[12].
-In [10], [11], only simulations or results from experimental implementations are assessed.
-In [12], the author addresses "a serious RTT unfairness problem."
-In this paper we evaluate throughput and fairness properties when HSTCP and TCP Reno connections share a network bandwidth.
-From the results we observe that HSTCP can achieve high throughput, but it is accompanied by a large degradation in TCP Reno throughput.
+[†]The authors are with Graduate School of Information Science and Technology, Osaka University, Toyonaka-shi, 560-0043 Japan.

+a) E-mail: zhang@ist.osaka-u.ac.jp

+b) E-mail: hasegawa@ist.osaka-u.ac.jp

+c) E-mail: murata@ist.osaka-u.ac.jp

+DOI: 10.1093/ietcom/e88-b.6.2495

+achieve high throughput, but it is accompanied by a large degradation in TCP Reno throughput.
 To resolve this problem, we propose a modification to HSTCP called "gentle HighSpeed TCP" (gHSTCP) that implements two modes, HSTCP mode and Reno mode, in the congestion avoidance phase to improve fairness yet allow both gHSTCP and traditional TCP to achieve satisfactory performance.
 The simulation results show that gHSTCP can achieve both higher throughput and better fairness than HSTCP.

 However, the performance improvement is limited due to the nature of TailDrop router, which causes bursty packet losses and the large queueing delay.
 Congestion control to alleviate these problems can be accomplished by end-to-end congestion avoidance together with an active queue management (AQM) mechanism.
 Traditional TailDrop queue management could not effectively prevent the occurrence of serious congestion.
 Furthermore, global synchronization [13] could occur during the period of congestion, i.e., a large number of TCP connections could experience packet drops and reduce their transfer rates at the same time, resulting in under-utilization of the network bandwidth and large oscillations in queueing delay.
-Particularly in high-speed long-delay networks, where routers may have large buffers.
-TailDrop can cause long queueing delays.
+Particularly in highspeed long-delay networks, where routers may have large buffers, TailDrop can cause long queueing delays.
 To address these problems, Random Early Detection (RED) [14] has been recommended for wide deployment in the Internet as an active queue management mechanism [15].
 However, control parameter settings in RED have been proven highly sensitive to the network scenario, and misconfiguring RED can degrade performance significantly [16]-[20].
 Adaptive RED (ARED) was therefore proposed as a solution to these subsequent problems [21].
 ARED can adaptively change the maximum drop probability in accordance with network congestion levels.
 However, in high-speed and less multiplexed networks, our results indicate some remaining problems with ARED, such as synchronized packet drops and instability in queue length, leading us to develop a more robust ARED mechanism.
 This improved Adaptive RED, which we call gARED, monitors average queue length and trends in the variation in order to dynamically adapt the maximum packet drop probability.

 The remainder of this paper is organized as follows.
-In Section 2 we give a brief overview of HSTCP and review some related works on TCP variants for high speed networks.
-In Section 3, we investigate, through simulations, the throughput and fairness properties of HSTCP when sharing bandwidth with TCP Reno on a bottleneck link.
+In Sect.
+2, we give a brief overview of HSTCP and review some related works on TCP variants for high speed networks.
+In Sect.
+3, we investigate, through simulations, the throughput and fairness properties of HSTCP when sharing bandwidth with TCP Reno on a bottleneck link.
 We then propose a modification to HSTCP.
-In Section 4, we analyze and evaluate ARED, show its weaknesses, propose an improved version of ARED and then conduct simulation experiments to evaluate the proposed mechanisms.
+In Sect.
+4, we analyze and evaluate ARED, show its weaknesses, propose an improved version of ARED and then conduct simulation experiments to evaluate the proposed mechanisms.
 Section 5 assesses the packet loss rate when high-speed flows compete the resource with web traffic.
-Finally, Section 6 presents our conclusions of this paper.
+Finally, Sect.
+6 presents our conclusions of this paper.